JulienPeloton/lenscov/README.md

 * scipy (required, for C interfacing)
 * f2py (required, for Fortran interfacing)
 * mpi4py (optional, to use parallel computing)
-* LensingBiases (required, to compute lensing biases)
+* LensingBiases (optional, to compute lensing biases)

 Make sure you update your PYTHONPATH to use the code.
 Just add in your bashrc: